Convert MD to EPUB3

 Input Markdown file (chemistry-101.md):

-# Chemistry 101: Introduction ## Chapter 1: Atomic Structure Atoms consist of protons, neutrons, and electrons. ### Interactive Lab Watch the video demonstration below. ## Chapter 2: Chemical Bonds Chemical bonds form when atoms share or transfer electrons. ### Practice Quiz Test your knowledge with the interactive quiz.
+# Chemistry 101: Introduction ## Chapter 1: Atomic Structure Atoms consist of protons, neutrons, and electrons. ### Interactive Lab Watch the video demonstration below. ## Chapter 2: Chemical Bonds Chemical bonds form when atoms share electrons. ### Practice Quiz Test your knowledge of atomic structure.

-Enhanced EPUB3 with: - HTML5 semantic structure - Embedded video demonstrations (MP4) - Interactive SVG diagrams (zoomable) - JavaScript-powered quizzes with instant feedback - MathML for chemical equations - Audio pronunciation for technical terms - Accessibility metadata (ARIA labels) - Searchable glossary with popups - Progress tracking - Compatible with: iBooks, Google Play Books - Ready for educational platforms
+Enhanced EPUB3 textbook with: - HTML5 semantic structure (epub:type) - SVG diagrams (scalable, zoomable) - Ready for embedded video (MP4/WebM) - JavaScript quiz support - MathML for chemical equations - Accessibility metadata (ARIA labels) - Semantic navigation document - Compatible with iBooks, Thorium Reader - Ready for educational platform distribution

 Example 2: Children's Book with Audio Narration